Should you see these signs, it’s likely that you have rodents as housemates.

 How to Protect Yourself if there are Rodents in Your Home

 Before you get pest control to totally eradicate these pests, you can take some steps to protect yourself.

 - Secure all your food in airtight containers.

 - Wash your cookware and utensils in warm water before each use.

 - Wash your hands thoroughly before you handle and prepare your food.

 - Do not sleep in the room where you’ve identified the rodent infestation.

 - If a rodent bites you, seek medical help immediately.

 Call Vital Building Inspection for a Complete Pest Inspection

-If you suspect that you have some rodents for housemates, call Vital Building and Pest Inspections immediately.
+If you suspect that you have some rodents for housemates, call Vital Building Inspections Sydney immediately.
 We go beyond the obvious problems and go to the root cause of the infestation.